ITR Form Selection Master Guide for AY 2026-27

 Final takeaway

 AY 2026-27 filing should be calm, documented, and route-aware.
-Choose the assessment year first, then the form, then the regime, then the schedules, then the correction or filing path.
-When the facts are ordinary, this checklist can keep the return clean.
-When the facts are mixed or high-value, get the treatment reviewed before filing.
+Work through it in sequence: confirm the assessment year, select the form, choose the regime, populate the schedules, then decide the filing or correction path.
+For ordinary cases, this approach keeps the return clean.
+For mixed or high-value situations, get the position reviewed before submitting.